sunifyre/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   option to do so.

 * All responses must include some response text.
-Learners cannot submit a response that contains only an uploaded file.
+Learners cannot submit a response that contains only uploaded files.

-* Learners can submit only one file with each response.

-* Files must be smaller than 5MB in size.
+* The cumulative size of all uploaded files must be less than 10 MB.

 * Image files must be in .jpg, .gif, or .png format.